Grade of membership analysis for multi-layer ordinal categorical data: Debiased spectral method and its theoretical guarantees

 Theorem \ref{MAIN} presents our main result for the task of grade membership analysis.
 It provides the per-node error rate of the proposed algorithm.
 To obtain Theorem \ref{MAIN}, we first bound $\|S-\mathcal{S}\|_{\infty}$ using the Bernstein inequality provided in \cite{tropp2012user}.
 Subsequently, we utilize this bound to establish a bound for the row-wise eigenvector error $\|\hat{U}\hat{U}'-UU'\|_{2\rightarrow\infty}$ based on Theorem 4.2 of \cite{cape2019the}. \begin{thm} Consider a multi-layer GoM parameterized by $\{\Pi,\{\Theta_{l}\}^{L}_{l=1}\}$.
-Under the assumptions of \ref{Assum1}, \ref{Assum11}, and the condition \ref{condition}, with high probability, we have
+When Assumption \ref{Assum1}, Assumption \ref{Assum11}, and Condition \ref{condition} hold, with high probability, we have

-\end{thm} The result presented in Theorem \ref{MAIN} indicates that enhancing the values of $\rho$, $N$, and $J$ enhances the performance of GoM-DSoG in estimating $\Pi$, which aligns with our intuition.
-Moreover, it indicates that as $L$ increases, GoM-DSoG demonstrates improved performance for the task of GoM analysis.
-This observation underscores the benefits of considering multi-layer categorical data over single-layer categorical data, as the former contains more responses and, consequently, more information.